Rules to Better Product Owners - 27 Rules

-- By Default, move Tasks into the Next Sprint.
 Priority is dependent upon the severity of the request.
-Only if it is a 'critical bug', then it will be done "in this sprint", most tasks however go "in a later sprint".
+Only if it is a 'critical bug', then it will be done "in this Sprint", most tasks however go "in a later Sprint".
 They can include new feature requests, non-critical bug fixes, modifications and undiscovered work (i.e. work you didn't initially anticipate).

-- Exception #1 - Critical Bugs go into this Sprint If you have a crash-to-code bug, most of the time it will go into this sprint.
-If it prevents one or more users accessing the system, it will go into this sprint.
-Only high-priority bugs are fixed "in this sprint".
+If you have a crash-to-code bug, most of the time it will go into the current Sprint.
+If it prevents one or more users accessing the system, it will also go into the current Sprint.
+High-priority bugs are fixed "in this Sprint".

-On the other hand, a bug that was in the prior sprint and not marked as a task in this sprint, generally will be moved into the next sprint.
+On the other hand, a bug that was in the prior Sprint and not marked as a task in the current Sprint, generally will be moved into the next Sprint.
 Everything in between is grey :-(

-- **Exception #3 - A Developer can Override ** A client may request a small feature (e.g. changing the sort order of a combo-box).
-This work can go in this sprint as long as the task is small (less than 1/2 hour) and the sprint is under budget.
 If the work is over budget then you need to obtain approval for any 'additional item', from both the project manager and the client, before adding the request into the Release Plan.
-See more about how to Obtain Approval Additional Items Exceed Estimates.
-To: Evan Lin - SSW From: Alan Ha - FinaMetrica Subject: Client List for Administrators
+See more about how to obtain approval for additional items that exceed estimates.

 - Please add a sort function (like the one in Office) next to the fields: Last Name, First Name, Advisers and Organization.

 - Apply to other relevant pages which have these fields in a list i.e. adviser list for administrators, client list for advisers etc.